Submit request or call to make an appointment.

-Syncope is the medical word for fainting or passing out caused by a fall in blood pressure.
+Syncope is the medical word for fainting or passing out caused by a drop in blood pressure.
 It is common in older children and teens.
 The reason typically is a temporary lack of oxygen-rich blood reaching the brain.
 The decreased blood flow to the brain can have a range of causes, most of them harmless.
-However, sometimes syncope can be a symptom of a serious heart condition.
+However, sometimes syncope in children can be a symptom of a serious heart condition.

 Depending on what causes a child to faint, these are some common symptoms of syncope that could happen before loss of consciousness:

 Fainting or syncope in otherwise healthy children does not automatically mean a heart condition is to blame.
 However, even harmless loss of consciousness can cause problems.
 A child can get hurt during a fall after fainting or stop playing sports due to worry over fainting.

 The most common reason a healthy child or teen may be dizzy or faint when standing is that the nervous system gets its signals crossed and doesn’t coordinate the blood vessels and heart like it should.
 In some people, this cross-firing may be triggered by things such as:

 When not related to a heart condition, syncope also may be called: